LemesoftNostalgic/sprint-o-matic/README.md

 ## Installation

 The [Release folder](https://github.com/LemesoftNostalgic/sprint-o-matic/releases/latest) contains pre-built applications for Linux and Windows.
-The application can also be run directly from source code with the following instructions:
+The Windows executable is not signed by Microsoft, so you might want to run the application directly from source code - that is also quite easy:

 1. Download and unzip the source code package
 2. Install python3.10 or higher: (python.org/Downloads)